Douglass Day is held annually on the chosen birthday of Frederick Douglass. We mark the occasion by celebrating and creating Black history together.

 All are welcome.
 Faculty members are encouraged to bring classes.

-Have a cupcake and learn to transcribe historical documents from the African American Perspectives Collection at the Library of Congress.
+Have a cupcake, get a sticker, and learn to transcribe historical documents from the Colored Conventions.
 Collectively, we help to make important moments in Black history more accessible to everyone!

 A transcribe-a-thon is an event in which people gather in person or online to work simultaneously on a crowdsourcing project to transcribe documents into searchable text.